digiltd/oh-rtd-test/Freebox-Binding.md

 ```

-The two switches (wifi and reboot) can be used read/write to (de)activate the wifi or reboot the freebox.
 The following items are available for read/write actions :
 * switch on/off wifi
 * switch to reboot the freebox